dalathegreat/Battery-Emulator-Wiki/docs/hardware/lilygo_t_2can.md

 ### 3D-printable parts

 You can print your own cases and mounts for this board, check out the [3D‐printable parts page](../setup/hardware/list_of_3d_printable_parts.md).

+### Troubleshooting 🔧
+If you see CAN_NATIVE_BUS_ERROR / CANMCP2515_BUS_ERROR events and have problems with CAN interfaces, supply the board with 12V instead of 5V.
+This stabilizes the CAN hardware significantly